saucelabs/sauce-docs/docs/test-fairy/testing-an-app/testers/managing-testers.md

 :::note Only for iOS
 If you are **not** using an [iOS Enterprise certificate](https://developer.apple.com/programs/ios/enterprise/), you must get the UDIDs of your testers' devices before sending them your app.
-When you invite new testers by email, your testers will get an email asking them to register their device.
-Once they click on the registration link, you will get an email with their UDID, and their device details will be added to your [testers page](https://app.testfairy.com/testers).
+When you invite new testers by email, your testers get an email asking them to register their device.
+Once they click on the registration link, you get an email with their UDID, and their device details will be added to your [testers page](https://app.testfairy.com/testers).
 For more information about how to add UDIDs to provisioning profiles, read [this guide](/test-fairy/sdk/ios/adding-udids).
 :::